 Wrapped up in every family history – threaded invisibly throughout the memories – is money.
 That’s right, money.
-How a family gets, grapples with, guards, and gives money is all a part of the family identity.
+How a family gets, guards, gives, and grapples with money is all part of the family identity.
 And a healthy, shared view of money can exist among a family.
 But it may require getting everyone on the same wavelength.

-Jesus talked a lot about wealth, frequently and in detail.
-He said that how we interact with our treasures says something about the health of our hearts (Matthew 6:21).
-Yet, for some of us, it’s still a taboo subject.
-We can’t let that happen.
-We need to have healthy conversations about money with our families if we want to avoid family strife and see our heirs carry on the legacy of generosity that we have begun.
+Jesus talked about wealth frequently, at length, and in great detail.
+He said that how we interact with our treasures says something about the condition of our hearts (Matthew 6:21).
+Yet, for some of us, it’s still a bit of a taboo subject.
+Having healthy experiences and conversations regarding money is wise if we want to avoid family strife and see our heirs carry on the legacy of generosity we have begun.
 Starting conversations like this may be difficult, but asking the right questions can help.
 Consider asking questions like the ones below.

 5 questions to examine as a family

-1. Who really owns the things you have?
+1. Who really owns the things we have?

-Near the end of his reign, King David went on a massive giving spree, which inspired the same incredible generosity in others … and ended in a giant worship service (1 Chronicles 29).
+Near the end of his reign, King David went on a massive giving spree, which inspired the same incredible generosity in others and ended in a giant worship service (1 Chronicles 29).
 Psalm 24:1 (which David wrote years before) gives us a hint at how it was so easy for him to just give everything to God.
 He says, “The earth is the Lord’s and the fullness thereof, the world and those who dwell therein.”
 God is the owner of everything.
-Because he made it, it is his; but he has chosen to share it with us.
+Because he made it, it is his.
+But he has chosen to share it with us.

 Many Christians are unaware of this fundamental teaching from Scripture, so they view a tithe as a sort of tax, giving God his portion.
-But the truth is, there is no “portion” that is his.
-It’s all his; we are just managing it.
+But the truth is, he doesn’t possess just one “portion.”
+It’s all his.
+We’re just managing it.

-2. What assets have been entrusted to your care, and why?
+2. What assets have been entrusted to our family, and why?

 3. How much is enough?

 Some people inherit great wealth.
-Others find themselves more successful than they thought they would ever be.
-Some people work really hard, see consistent return for their efforts and end up with more than they need.
+Others find themselves more successful than they ever thought they would be.
+Some people work hard, see consistent return for their efforts, and end up with more than they need.
 Do you have a plan for what you will do if you find yourself in one of these scenarios?
 Maybe you are already there.

-However you decide to do it, setting a financial finish line is a good way to be sure money never becomes more important to you than it should, and often it’s a good way to remind ourselves of the importance of sharing with others.
+However we decide to do it, setting these finish lines is a good way to be sure money never becomes more important to us than it should be, and often it’s a good way to remind ourselves of the importance of sharing with others.
 If we don’t process this well, we are at risk to overspend and over-accumulate … it’s just the American way.

-Wealth may be inanimate, but it has power – to kindle parched dreams, to change a person’s standard of living, to enable a person a measure of autonomy.
-Without wealth, a person faces one set of circumstances; with wealth, the picture changes dramatically.
+Wealth may be inanimate, but it has power to kindle parched dreams, to change a person’s standard of living, to enable a person a measure of autonomy.
+Without wealth, a person faces one set of circumstances.
+With wealth, the picture changes dramatically.
 When a person’s future hangs in the balance like that, it’s only natural for sensitivities to be heightened, expectations to develop, emotions to be amplified.
-And it can do strange things to family relationships, which is why communication and family involvement is so important.

 5. How do you want your children’s children to view money?

 - Develop a family purpose statement.
-What unique purpose does your family have, and what is your family’s shared view of wealth management (don’t forget to talk about ownership)?
+What unique purpose does our family have, and what is our family’s shared view of the use of resources?

-- Talk about why you accumulated wealth and what you hope your heirs will do with it.
+- Talk about why you accumulate wealth and what you hope your heirs will do with it.
 What are the temptations surrounding it and the negative consequences of succumbing to those temptations?

-- Discuss what lifestyle is reasonable for your family.
-What can protect you from materialism?
-What is your “financial finish line?”
+- Discuss and demonstrate what lifestyle is wise for your family.
+What can protect us from materialism?
+What are our finish lines?

 - Determine your family’s plan for wealth transition and stewardship of that wealth.
 What are your expectations of your family, and how and to whom do you plan to transfer your wealth?